Bushnell, Florida

-Bushnell is a city in western Florida and is the county seat of Sumter County, Florida, United States.
-The population was 2,418 at the 2010 census.
-According to the U.S. Census estimates of 2018, the city had a population of 3,119.
+Bushnell is a city in and the county seat of Sumter County, Florida, United States.
+The population was 3,047 at the 2020 census.
+It is part of The Villages metropolitan area, which consists of all of Sumter County and is included in the Orlando–Lakeland–Deltona combined statistical area.

 History

 A post office called Bushnell has been in operation since 1885.
 The City of Bushnell was named after John W. Bushnell, who was responsible for bringing the railroad to the community.
-The City of Bushnell is also home to Dade Battlefield state park, a park where on December 28th, 1835, Indians ambushed 107 men in the forested area.
+The City of Bushnell is also home to Dade Battlefield Historic State Park, a park where on December 28, 1835, Seminoles ambushed 107 men in the forested area.
 Only 3 survivors came out of Dade Battlefield, and the battle signaled the beginning of the Second Seminole War.

 Geography

+The exact coordinates for the City of Bushnell is located at 28°39′54″N 82°06′46″W.

 Bushnell is located in west-central Sumter County.
 The area around Bushnell is relatively flat, with some forested areas belonging to the state and rivers, creeks, and small streams that flow underneath roadways with bridges.

+Climate

+The City of Bushnell is part of the humid subtropical climate zone with a Köppen Climate Classification of "Cfa" (C = mild temperate, f = fully humid, and a = hot summer).